LEO: Generative Latent Image Animator for Human Video Synthesis: Related Works

 MoCoGANHD~\cite{mocoganhd} builds the model on top of a well-trained StyleGAN2~\cite{stylegan2} by integrating an LSTM in the latent space towards disentangling content and motion.
-DIGAN~\cite{digan} and StyleGAN-V~\cite{stylegan-v}, inspired by NeRF~\cite{feichtenhofer2019slowfast}, proposed an implicit neural representation approach to model time as a continuous signal aiming for long-term video generation.
+DIGAN~\cite{digan} and StyleGAN-V~\cite{stylegan-v} and MoStGAN-V~\cite{mostgan}, inspired by NeRF~\cite{feichtenhofer2019slowfast}, proposed an implicit neural representation approach to model time as a continuous signal aiming for long-term video generation.
 VideoGPT~\cite{videogpt} and TATS~\cite{tats} introduced to first train 3D-VQ models to learn discrete spatio-temporal codebooks, which are then be refined temporally by modified transformers~\cite{transformer}.
-Recently, VDM~\cite{vdm} has shown promising capacity to model complex video distribution by incorporating spatio-temporal operations in Diffusion Models.
+Recently, several works{~\cite{vdm,pvdm,videofusion}} have shown promising capacity to model complex video distribution by incorporating spatio-temporal operations in Diffusion Models.
 While previous approaches have proposed various attempts either in training strategies~\cite{mocoganhd,videogpt,tats} or in model architectures~\cite{wang2020g3an,wang2021inmodegan,digan,stylegan-v} to disentangle appearance and motion, due to the lack of strong constrains, it is still difficult to obtain satisfying results.
-Our proposed method differs from all the previous methods by modeling appearance and motion in two separate spaces.
-By incorporating with an flow-based image animator, the proposed LMDM are able to learn motion distribution without being affected by appearance.